EddieDover/cohors/README.md

 - **Sources**: Select the source header (the group title) to edit the source configuration.

 ### Deleting Items
-To delete an existing item, navigate to it in the Radio list and press 'backspace' or 'delete'.
+To delete an existing item, navigate to it in the Radio list and press `backspace` or `delete`.
 - **Custom Stations**: You can delete any station that you've added manually (under "Custom Stations").
 - **Sources**: Select the source header (the group title) to delete the source configuration.